-The traditional gimlet gets a liquor swap in this refreshing vodka gimlet recipe.
+The traditional gimlet recipe gets a liquor swap in this refreshing vodka gimlet cocktail recipe.
 This 3-ingredient classic cocktail recipe needs to be in your repertoire!
 All you need is vodka, lime and simple syrup.

 Ingredients in a vodka gimlet